 All documentation related to an incident that is reportable pursuant to 935 CMR 501.110(9)(a) shall be maintained by an MTC for no less than one year or the duration of an open investigation, whichever is longer, and made available to the Commission and to Law Enforcement Authorities acting within their lawful jurisdiction upon request.

 Security Audits.
-An MTC must, on an annual basis, obtain at its own expense a security system audit by a vendor approved by the Commission.
-A report of such audit must be submitted, in a form and manner determined by the Commission, no later than 30 calendar days after the audit is conducted.
-If the audit identifies concerns related to the MTC's security system, the MTC must also submit a plan to mitigate those concerns within ten business days of submitting the audit.
+An MTC shall, on an annual basis, obtain at its own expense a security system audit by a vendor approved by the Commission.
+A report of such audit shall be submitted, in a form and manner determined by the Commission, no later than 30 calendar days after the audit is conducted.
+If the audit identifies concerns related to the MTC's security system, the MTC shall also submit a plan to mitigate those concerns within ten business days of submitting the audit.

 501.120: Additional Operational Requirements for the Cultivation, Acquisition, and Distribution of Marijuana

-In addition to the general operational requirements for MTCs required under 935 CMR 501.105, MTCs shall comply with additional operational requirements for the cultivation, acquisition, and distribution of Marijuana required under 935 CMR 501.120.
+In addition to the general operational requirements for MTCs required under 935 CMR 501.105: General Operational Requirements for Medical Marijuana Treatment Centers and security requirements provided in 935 CMR 501.110: Security Requirements for Medical Marijuana Treatment Centers, MTCs shall comply with additional operational requirements for the cultivation, acquisition, and distribution of Marijuana required under 935 CMR 501.120: Additional Operational Requirements for the Cultivation, Acquisition, and Distribution of Marijuana.

-Unless otherwise authorized by the Commission, only an MTC is permitted to cultivate medical use Marijuana, except for a Registered Qualifying Patient granted a Hardship Cultivation Registration or that patient's Personal Caregiver.
+Unless otherwise authorized by the Commission, only an MTC is permitted to cultivate medical-use Marijuana, except for a Registered Qualifying Patient granted a Hardship Cultivation Registration or that patient's Personal Caregiver.
+Prior to commencing operations, MTCs shall disclose all growing media and plant nutrients intended to be used during the cultivation process.
+In all instances, MTCs shall disclose all growing media and plant nutrients being used upon request.

-Unless otherwise authorized by the Commission, a cultivation location of an MTC may cultivate Marijuana for only that MTC, and up to two additional MTCs s under an entity.
+Unless otherwise authorized by the Commission, a cultivation location of an MTC may cultivate Marijuana for only that MTC, and up to two additional MTCs locations operated by the same entity Owner .

-All phases of the cultivation of Marijuana shall take place in designated, locked, Limited Access Areas that are monitored by a surveillance camera system in accordance with 935 CMR 501.110(5)(a)4. through 9. and that is not visible from a public place without the use of binoculars, aircraft or other optical aids.
+All phases of the cultivation of Marijuana shall take place in a designated, Limited Access Areas where Marijuana is not visible from a public place without the use of binoculars, aircraft or other optical aids.
+Marijuana is not visible if it cannot be reasonably identified.

 Application of Pesticides shall be performed in compliance with M.G.L. c.
 132B and 333 CMR 2.00: General Information through 333 CMR 14.00: Protection of Children and Families from Harmful Pesticides.
 Any testing results indicating noncompliance shall be immediately reported to the Commission, who may refer any such result to the MDAR.

-An MTC selling or otherwise Transferring Marijuana to another MTC or Marijuana Establishment shall provide documentation of its compliance, or lack thereof, with the testing requirements of 935 CMR 501.160.
+An MTC selling or otherwise Transferring Marijuana to another MTC or Marijuana Establishment shall provide documentation of its compliance, or lack thereof, with the testing requirements of 935 CMR 501.160: Testing of Marijuana and Marijuana Products.

 An MTC may label Marijuana and MIPS with the word "organic" only if all cultivation is consistent with US Department of Agriculture organic requirements at 7 CFR Part 205 and consistent with the MDAR requirements for Pesticide usage.